john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

 ####  lists

-The most commonly used data structure in the Python is the list.
-This is basic collection of values.
-The values don't have to be related in any particular way: they don't have to be the same type, like arrays in Fortran, C, or Java:
+This is the collection of data most commonly used in Python.
+Lists are what they seem: a list of values.
+Each value is numbered, starting with zero.
+You can remove values from a list or add values to the end.
+The elements of the list don't even need to be the same type:

     new_list = []
     my_list = [1, 2, 3]